Amy Woodforde-Finden: Biography

 The year 1916 was a bitter-sweet one for Woodforde-Finden: she lost her husband in April, and her work was featured in the film Less Than the Dust.
 This was just the first of her work to be showcased in film.
 In 1943, Kashmiri Song would be used in the film Hers To Hold.
 She moved back to London after she lost her husband, and survived him by only three years, dying on 13 March 1919.
 It is said that she died composing at the piano.
 Amy is buried in Hampsthwaite churchyard in North Yorkshire, and her memorial is a recumbent figure in white marble.

-The legacy Amy Woodforde-Finden leaves is one of bridging cultures with music and words.
-She interpreted the sounds and motives of Asian-South Asian music to an American-European audience and transported the listener to a world of romance and the exotic.
+Legacy

+Amy Woodforde-Finden's music was part of a wider vogue for "exotic" orientalism in both classical and popular music in the 19th and early twentieth century.
+These Western approximations of Chinese, Japanese and Indian music were later deconstructed by the post-colonial criticism of Edward Said and others.
+According to Gerry Farrell:

+The India of the romantic imagination is a place where actions take place that would be unthinkable back in middle England....this dangerous but appealing cultural ambience was just the thing to send girdled hearts racing within the safety of a parlour song.

+Her obituarist in The Times pointed out that she was "'a composer of one type of song and nothing else", but admitted to 'the easy flow of melody and some workmanship".
+The baritone Michael Halliwell has pointed out that although her ballads have long since fallen from favour "they contain plenty of honest sentiment, good tunes and splashes of local colour — and their hints of inter-racial love and lesbian romance must have given a real frisson to their contemporary audiences".

-The German composer and pianist Thomas Flessenkaemper founded 2022 the Amy Woodforde-Finden Music Festival at St Thomas à Becket Church in Hampsthwaite.
+In 2022, the German composer and pianist Thomas Flessenkaemper founded the Amy Woodforde-Finden Music Festival at St Thomas à Becket Church in Hampsthwaite.

 Recordings

-Kashmiri Song and, to a lesser extent, Till I wake were frequently recorded, including by tenor Richard Tauber with Percy Kahn at the piano.
+Kashmiri Song and, to a lesser extent, Till I wake have been frequently recorded, including by tenor Richard Tauber with Percy Kahn at the piano.
+A Request was recorded in 1926 by Walter Widdop and Percy Kahn.
 Two complete sets of the Four Indian Love Lyrics were made by the English tenor Frank Titterton; and three by the Australian bass-baritone Peter Dawson, in 1923, 1925 and 1932.

+There is a modern recording of Kashmiri Song by Trevor Alexander and Peter Crockford.
+Michael Halliwell and David Miller have recorded the complete oriental song-cycles: Four Indian Love Lyrics, A Lover in Damascus, Six Songs from On Jhelum River, A Dream of Egypt, Stars in the Desert, and The Myrtles of Damascus.